London’s oldest Greek Restaurant

-1936 The Elysée restaurant opened on Percy Street by George Varnava, after leaving his job as Maitre D’ at the Savoy Hotel During the 1930s and 1940s, the restaurant became the ‘place to party’ attracting big screen stars, artists, writers, members of the British and Greek royal families.
+1936 The Elysée opened on Percy Street by George Varnava, after leaving his job as Maitre D’ at the Savoy Hotel.
+During the 1930s and 1940s, the restaurant became the ‘place to party’ attracting big screen stars, artists, writers and members of the British and Greek royal families.

-The 1960s saw visits from His Royal Highness Prince Philip and the 1966 England world cup winning team to celebrate their victory amongst many other high profile guests such as The Beatles.
+The 1960s saw visits from His Royal Highness Prince Philip and the 1966 England world cup winning team to celebrate their victory amongst many other high profile guests such as The Beatles and Mohammed Ali.

-Since the re-opening, the Elysée is proving it’s still a favourite haunt for cool party people who enjoy good fun and the finer things in life.
+Since its re-opening in 2010, the Elysée is proving it’s still a favourite haunt for those who enjoy the finer things in life.